astavonin/presentations/active_objects/presentation.md

 ---
 #Communication interface

-Each request should have unique type.
-Same idea as function call.
+Each request should have unique type as we need to implement behavior similar to function call.

 ```go
 type requestCommand int